Delegation Test in 15 Minutes: Reclaim 8–12 Hours a Week for $75K–$96K Operators

 At $150/hour, the founder rate = $78,000 annual capacity value.

-Minutes 14-15: First Action
+Minutes 14–15: Choose Your First Delegation Action

-What to do: Decide what to delegate THIS WEEK (even if you don’t have a team yet)
+What to do: Decide what to delegate THIS WEEK (even if you don’t have a team yet).

 Option 1: Hire VA for Task #1